Morwenn/cpp-fold/README.md

 The implementation of `cppfold::plus` matches the implementation of `std::plus<void>`.
-The aim of this specialization is to represent an operation without representing its actual type so that other classes and/or function can be specialized for an operation without having to consider the type of its parameters.
+The aim of this specialization is to represent an operation without representing its actual type so that other classes and/or functions can be specialized for an operation without having to consider the type of its parameters.
 It represents what Eric Niebler calls a [synchronization point](http://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/).
-Therefore, every such function objects is meant to use ADL to find the most suitable function to perform the operation.
+Therefore, every such function object is meant to use ADL to find the most suitable real function to perform the operation.

 The names of the objects for the usual binary operations are the same than the ones in the standard library.
 For a standard library functor,